 .02 Future enhancements.
 (1) It is expected that the EPCRS revenue procedure will continue to be updated on a periodic basis, including, as noted above, further improvements to EPCRS based on comments previously received.
-In addition, the Service and Treasury continue to invite further comments on how to improve EPCRS.
-Comments should be sent to:
+In addition, the Ser-

 Internal Revenue Service Attention: T:EP:RA:VC 1111 Constitution Avenue, NW Washington, D.C.
 20224